John Factor: Biography

 While in the United States, he was tried and sentenced in absentia in England to 24 years in prison.
 He fought extradition all the way to the U.S. Supreme Court, which heard oral argument on April 18, 1933.
-Factor faked the kidnapping of his son, Jerome, for the same day.
-Eight days later, Factor himself and several members of the Chicago Outfit (with whom Factor was associated) claimed to have seen Jerome in a car.
+Factor's son, Jerome, was kidnapped the same day, and some believe this was staged.
+Eight days later, Factor himself and several members of the Chicago Outfit (with whom Factor was associated) saw Jerome in a car.
 They gave chase and freed him, while the kidnappers got away.
-With Factor allegedly trying to free his son, the Supreme Court held the case over for reargument on October 9.
-Fearing he would lose the case, Factor had himself "kidnapped" on June 30, 1933.
+Again, some believe this was staged.
+As Factor was trying to free his son, the Supreme Court held the case over for reargument on October 9.

+Some claim that, fearing he would lose the case, Factor had himself "kidnapped" on June 30, 1933.
 Factor reappeared on July 12, and his family claimed they had given the kidnappers a $50,000 ransom.
+The FBI believed Jerome's kidnapping was genuine and that the pending extradition made Factor avoid contact with law enforcement.
+They believe this avoidance was the reason Touhy chose him as the second kidnap victim.
+This time, however, the kidnapping was reported and had to be investigated.
+When found, Factor had been burned and beaten.

-Factor, working closely with the Chicago Outfit and corrupt local law enforcement, framed local Irish mob boss and Outfit mortal enemy Roger Touhy for the kidnapping.
+Some claim Factor, working closely with the Chicago Outfit and corrupt local law enforcement, framed local Irish mob boss and Outfit mortal enemy Roger Touhy for the kidnapping.
+Touhy was tried for the kidnapping.
+The jury in the first trial was dismissed before reaching a verdict.
+The second jury convicted him, and Touhy lost his case on appeal.
+On his release from jail, Touhy published a book claiming the kidnappings were faked and he had been jailed unjustly.
+Factor sued him, his publisher, his printer and his ghostwriter.
+The case was dismissed because Factor was discovered to have been a stateless person when he filed the case, and thus unable to sue.